 - Flush the tank: If your water heater is gas, you may need to flush the tank to remove sediment.
 This can be done by a professional.

 If you’re having trouble with your water heater, following these tips can help you troubleshoot the problem.
 If the issue persists, it’s best to call a plumber or water heater repair service in Acworth, GA.

-If you’re in need of a plumbing technician for water heater repair in Acworth, GA, Trinity Plumbers is here to help.
+If you’re in need of a plumbing technician for water heater repair, Trinity Plumbers is here to help.
 We have a team of experienced professionals who can get the job done quickly and efficiently so that you can get back to your day-to-day life.

 A broken water heater can be a real inconvenience, but our team is here to help.
 We understand that you may not have time to wait around for a repair, so we’ll work diligently to get the problem fixed as soon as possible.

 We want to ensure that our customers are happy with our services, so we offer a 100% satisfaction guarantee on all of our work.
 If you’re not completely satisfied with the results, let us know and we’ll make it right.
-Contact Trinity Plumbing today at 770-480-7687 for more information or to schedule an appointment!
+Contact Trinity Plumbing to schedule service for your water heater.